 TGbe editor: Please modify following paragraphs in subclause 9.4.2.311 Multi-Link Traffic element as follows (#6766, #6767, #6895, #7671, #8179, #6743, #5759)

 The Per-Link Traffic Indication List field is defined in Figure 9-1002ad (Per-Link Traffic Indication List field format).
-The Per-Link Traffic Indication List field contains Per-Link Traffic Indication Bitmap sub- fields that correspond to the AIDs of the non-AP MLDs starting from the bit numbered k of the traffic indi- cation virtual bitmap.
-The Per-Link Traffic Indication List field contains l Per-Link Traffic Indication Bitmap subfields, where l is the number of the bits that correspond to the AIDs of the non-AP MLDs set to 1, counting from the bit numbered k of the traffic indication virtual bitmap, in the Partial Virtual Bitmap sub- field of the TIM element that is included in a Beacon frame with the Multi-Link Traffic element.
+The Per-Link Traffic Indication List field contains Per-Link Traffic Indication Bitmap sub- fields that correspond to the AIDs of the non-AP MLDs starting from the bit numbered k of the traffic indi- cation virtual bitmap or the Partial AID bitmap.
+The Per-Link Traffic Indication List field contains l Per-Link Traffic Indication Bitmap subfields, where l is the number of the bits that correspond to the AIDs of the non-AP MLDs set to 1, counting from the bit numbered k of the traffic indication virtual bitmap:

+in the Partial Virtual Bitmap sub- field of the TIM element that is included in a Beacon frame with the Multi-Link Traffic element

+or in the Partial AID Bitmap subfield of the AID Bitmap element that is included in a Link Recommendation frame with the Multi-Link Traffic element.

 TGbe editor: Please modify following paragraphs in subclause 9.4.2.311 Multi-Link Traffic element as follows (#6766, #6767, #6895, #7671, #8179, #6743, #5759)

 Each bit in the Per-Link Traffic Indication Bitmap subfield corresponds to a link on which a STA affiliated with a non-AP MLD is operating, with the bit position i of the bitmap, Bi, corresponding to a link with link ID equal to i.
-When the Per-Link Traffic Indication Bitmap subfield corresponds to a non-AP MLD that has successfully negotiated TID-to-link mapping, a value of 1 in the bit position i in the bitmap indicates that there is buffered BU(s) with TID(s) mapped to the link with the link ID equal to i or MMPDU(s); a value of 0 in a bit position in the bitmap indicates that there is no buffered BU(s) with TID(s) mapped to the corre- sponding link nor MMPDU(s).
-When the Per-Link Traffic Indication Bitmap subfield corresponds to a non- AP MLD that is in the default mapping mode, a value of 1 in the bit position i in the bitmap indicates that the link with the link ID equal to i is recommended for retrieving buffered BU(s).
+In a Beacon frame, when the Per-Link Traffic Indication Bitmap subfield corresponds to a non-AP MLD that has successfully negotiated TID-to-link mapping, a value of 1 in the bit position i in the bitmrap indicates that there is buffered BU(s) with TID(s) mapped to the link with the link ID equal to i or MMPDU(s); a value of 0 in a bit position in the bitmap indicates that there is no buffered BU(s) with TID(s) mapped to the corre- sponding link nor MMPDU(s).
+In a Beacon frame, when the Per-Link Traffic Indication Bitmap subfield corresponds to a non- AP MLD that is in the default mapping mode, a value of 1 in the bit position i in the bitmap indicates that the link with the link ID equal to i is recommended for retrieving buffered BU(s).

+In a Link Recommendation frame, when the Per-Link Traffic Indication Bitmap subfield corresponds to a non- AP MLD, a value of 1 in the bit position i in the bitmap indicates that the link with the link ID equal to i is recommended for frame exchanges both in DL and in UL.